-RESTRICTIONS Prospectus Location Are There Limits on the Yes, there are limits on the Investment Options.
+RESTRICTIONS Prospectus Location Are There Limits on the Investment Yes, there are limits on the Investment Options.
 Certain Index Options may not be available under your Contract.
 We can add new Index Options to your Contract in the future.
-Overview of the Contract Certain Index Options may not be available under your Contract.
-We can add new Index Options to your Contract in the future.
+Overview of the Contract Options?
 You cannot allocate Purchase Payments to the Variable Option.
 The sole purpose of the Variable Option is to hold Purchase Payments until they are transferred to your selected Index Options.
-We restrict additional Purchase Payments during the Accumulation Phase.
-Each Index Year before the Income Period, you cannot add more than your initial amount (i.e., the total of all Purchase Payments received before the first Quarterly Contract Anniversary of the first Contract Year) without our prior approval.
-We do not accept additional Purchase Payments during the Income Period (which is part of the Accumulation Phase) or the Annuity Phase.
-We typically only allow assets to move into the Index Options on the Index Effective Date and on subsequent Index Anniversaries as discussed in section 3, Purchasing the Contract - Allocation of Purchase Payments and Contract Value Transfers.
-However, if you execute an Early Reallocation, we will move assets into an Index Option on the Business Day we receive your Early Reallocation request in Good Order.
+Principal Risks of Investing In the Contract We restrict additional Purchase Payments during the Accumulation Phase.
+Each Index Year, you cannot add more than your initial amount (i.e., the total of all Purchase Payments received before the first Quarterly Contract Anniversary of the first Contract Year) without our prior approval.
+We do not accept additional Purchase Payments during the Annuity Phase.
+We typically only allow assets to move into the Index Options on the Index Effective Date 3.
+Purchasing the Contract - Allocation of Purchase Payments and and on subsequent Index Anniversaries as discussed in section 3, Purchasing the Contract - Allocation of Purchase Payments and Contract Value Transfers.
+However, if you execute an Early Reallocation, we will move assets into an Index Option on the Contract Value Transfers Business Day we receive your Early Reallocation request in Good Order.
 You can typically transfer Index Option Value only on Term End Dates.
 However, you can transfer assets out of an Index Option before the Term End Date by first executing a Performance Lock and then either requesting an Early Reallocation with new allocation instructions or changing your allocation instructions before the next Index Anniversary.
-For more information, see section 6, Valuing Your Contract - Performance Locks and Early Reallocations.
+For more information, see section 6, Valuing Your Contract - Performance Locks and 4.
+Index Options 5.
+The Variable Option's Underlying Fund Early Reallocations.
 We do not allow assets to move into an established Index Option until the Term End Date.
-If you request to allocate a Purchase Payment into an established Index Option on an Index Anniversary that is not a Term End Date, we will allocate those assets to the same Index Option with a new Term Start Date.
-We reserve the right to substitute th subject to their contractual minimum guarantees.
+If you request to allocate a Purchase Payment into an established Index Option on an 6.
+Valuing Your Contract Index Anniversary that is not a Term End Date, we will allocate those assets to the same Index Option with a new Term Start Date.
+We reserve the right to substitute the Fund in which the Variable Option invests.
+We also reserve the right to close Index Options to new Purchase Payments and transfers, and to Appendix A - Investment Options Available Under the substitute Indexes either on a Term Start Date or during a Term.
+We also reserve the right to decline any or all Purchase Payments at any time on a nondiscriminatory basis.
+Contract Caps, Trigger Rates, and Participation Rates will change from one Term to the next subject to their contractual minimum guarantees.
 The 10%, 20%, and 30% Buffers, and -10% Floors for the currently available Index Options do not change.
 However, if we add a new Index Option to your Contract after the Issue Date, we establish the Buffer or Floor for it on the date we add the Index Option to your Contract.
 For a new Index Option, the minimum Buffer is 5% and the minimum Floor is -25%.